Learn about our program and how to get involved.

 In addition to our call-for-entry program, BIG INK also works with organizations for a flat fee.
-This is common with universities who’d like us to work with students or museums who’d like us to work with their patrons.
-BIG INK provides students with an excellent example of how arts management is multifaceted and constantly evolving.
-Hosting an event or lecture helps them contextualize what skills are needed to succeed in the arts.
-For museums, BIG INK is an engaging educational component to print related exhibitions.
+This is common with universities who’d like us to do a public demonstration or assist in printing work made by their students.
+For museums, BIG INK is an engaging educational component to print related exhibitions and is a great community building program.
+BIG INK is also an excellent example of how arts management is multifaceted and constantly evolving.
+Hosting a printing event, organizing an exhibit, or holding a lecture helps the next generation of creatives contextualize what skills are needed to succeed in the arts.

-Each year over a dozen arts organizations throughout the country open their doors for BIG INK events.
-The woodcuts are printed using either the host organization’s existing facilities, but more often they are printed on BIG INK’s giant mobile etching press dubbed “The Big Tuna”.
-“The Big Tuna” is unique in that it can travel practically anywhere, can be setup indoors or outdoors, and prints woodcuts up to 48″ x 96″ in size.
+Each year over a dozen art organizations throughout the country opens their doors for BIG INK events.
+The woodcuts are sometimes printed using the host organization’s existing facilities, but more often they are printed on BIG INK’s giant mobile etching press dubbed “The Big Tuna.”
+“The Big Tuna” is unique in that it can travel practically anywhere, can be set up indoors or outdoors, and prints woodcuts up to 48″ x 96″ in size.
 No other such machine exists that can travel readily and provide artists easily affordable access to specialized printing equipment.

 BIG INK provides an opportunity to network with a broad demographic of artists, from emerging to established.
 Events have been organized to coincide with exhibits, open studios, and fundraising efforts just to name a few.
 In addition, each host venue’s name is displayed next to the artist’s work both online and in exhibitions.
 BIG INK provides all the consumable materials and handles every aspect of the call-for-entry.
 This allows host venues to participate with a minimal investment of time.